airborne-commando/OPSEC-OSINT-Tools/README.md

 - Grey literature:

 >"Grey literature, as defined by the Welch Medical Library, is "information produced on all levels of government, academics, business and industry in electronic and print formats not controlled by commercial publishing i.e. where publishing is not the primary activity of the producing body" <br>(Joseph, 2025, paras.
 1–2)"[^37].

+- In academics, the definition for Scholarly Publishing would be the following in accordance to Johns Hopkins University:

+>“A subfield of publishing which distributes academic research and scholarship” (Shin, 2025)[^67].

+Which can also encompass these three things:
+* Grey literature
+* Self-Publication
+* Scholarly Publishing

+Scholarly Publishing is done at a rigorous peer review process.

 - genealogical OSINT: